What Is a CPA?

 What education did you need to pursue this career?
 How did it prepare you for your current role?

-I received my BBA in accounting at UMass Amherst.
+I received my bachelor of business administration in accounting at the Isenberg School of Management at the University of Massachusetts Amherst.
 The teachers there are wonderful and really prepared me well for a future in accounting.
 We learned a lot about financial accounting and also learned to audit.
-In my experience, the best way to learn to audit was to actually be an auditor, which I did for many years out of college working in public accounting.

 As a self-employed consultant, I still use all the basic building blocks of accounting that I learned in college, pursuing my CPA, and working in public accounting.